Blog

 • Helps Improve Electrophysical Cardio Parameters.
 Exercise was shown to improve various cardio health markers in rats after a heart attack, including overall heart function and calcium handling.
 The risk for arrhythmia was also reduced after intensive exercise in these rats.[38]

 • Serves As A Buffer Against Environmental Stresses.
 Physical activity has been shown to regulate several epigenetic changes induced by environmental risk factors for several states of disease, suggesting that it aids in buffering the body against environmental stresses[39].
-This may prove helpful for improving outcomes in the case of Idiopathic Environmental Intolerances, which is often the preferred diagnosis for those with EHS.
+This may prove helpful for improving outcomes in the case of Idiopathic Environmental Intolerance, which is often the preferred diagnosis for those with EHS.

 3. Minimizing Exposure to Man-Made EMF